Department of Medicine

 University of Chicago

 Welcome to my personal website.
-I am a computational scientist with experience in algorithm design and computational modeling of complex biological data-sets using machine learning and modern data mining techniques.
-My primary research focuses on opportunities at the intersection of data science, computation, and biology.
+I am a research scientist with experience in computational modeling and knowledge inference from large and complex biomedical data-sets using modern machine learning and data mining techniques.
+My primary research spans on the opportunities at the intersection of data science, computation, and biology.
 Throughout my career, I have tried to define my research interests by the demands of health care and how they could be satisfied by the modern computing approaches.

 I primarily do research in data-intensive biology by building innovative tools and approaches for addressing a wide variety of real-world problems.
 My interest lies in understanding the rich contextual information associated with most data sets in a variety of real-world domains and using it to infer complex hidden patterns.

 To this end, I have worked on designing efficient inference and learning pipelines for the models capable of handling uncertainties and interdependencies, a characteristic that is predominantly associated with large-scale data sets.
 I have computational modeling experience in diverse domains ranging from real-world engineering problems to medical diagnostics, immunology, epidemiology, bioinformatics, regulatory genomics, and clinical and health informatics.

 Published in BMC Bioinformatics Download package from GitHub